Porsha Williams Makes Fun Of Fiancé Dennis McKinley’s Clothes In Preview From Spin-Off Show

 Over on Bravo TV’s website, the super trailer for the show reveals that their living arrangements aren’t the only source of conflict in their family.
 Their mothers also seem to be at odds.

 According to a clip referenced by Hollywood Life, there were also disagreements about how Porsha should take care of her baby.
-In one instance, her sister Lauren objected to the fact that she was planning to hire someone full-time to help her care for the newborn.
+In one instance, her sister, Lauren, objected to the fact that she was planning to hire someone full-time to help her care for the newborn.

 “I am on maternity leave for three months, I don’t understand why you only want me to have daytime help for three weeks,” Porsha says, according to Hollywood Life.